 The Upper Middle Rhine Valley, also known as the Rhine River Gorge, is a section of the Rhine River Valley between Rüdesheim (a town known for its winemaking, especially Rieslings) and Koblenz (a 2,000-year-old city located where the Moselle River joins the Rhine River) is unique for several reasons.
 Not the least of which is a landscape punctuated by 40 hilltop castles and fortresses dating back to the Middle Ages.

-You'll want to be on the upper deck on this particular afternoon on our Rhine River Yoga Cruise, sipping on a cocktail or hot cocoa while we leisurely flow downriver through the Upper Middle Rhine Valley.
+We enjoyed being on the upper deck on that particular afternoon on our Rhine River Yoga Cruise, sipping on a cocktail or hot cocoa while we leisurely flowed downriver through the Upper Middle Rhine Valley.
 This section is, hands down, the most scenic part of the Rhine Valley, with more castles in one stretch than anywhere else in the world.
 There is, statistically, a castle every mile, which has earned the Rhine Gorge a spot on the list of UNESCO World Heritage Sites.

 Speaking of castles, Heidelberg Castle is not actually on the list yet, although it has been under consideration by UNESCO.
 Representing the epitome of German Romanticism since the 19th century, these impressive ruins tell a story of what was once one of the most magnificent castles in Europe and one of the most famous ruins in the world.
 Its silhouette dominates the image of the old town of Heidelberg.